who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 Save the file.

-Now press the "**Knitr**" button again the top of the page and wait for some _...slightly slow..._ magic!!
+Now press the "**Knitr**" button again the top of the page and wait for some _...slightly slow..._ magic!

 You can print these reports to **.pdf** used the standard browser method if required.

+If you want to make youre own QC pipeline or just see how this one works, read through the **Nanopore_SumStatQC.Rmd** script.

 ## Final Comment